BartlettJE/statsresdesign/docs/10-BayesEst.md

 ### Guided example (Heino et al., 2018)

-#### 1. Identify data
+#### Identify data

-- Replace with Troy et al. replication from Aimi and Rhonda.
+- Replace with Troy et al. replication from Aimi and Rhonda or Catherine's religion self-forgiveness.

 For the second guided example we covered in the lecture, we will explore the model included in @heino_bayesian_2018 for their Bayesian data analysis tutorial.
 They explored the feasibility and acceptability of the ”Let’s Move It” intervention to increase physical activity in 43 older adolescents.